Posted: 5/4/21 | May 4th, 2021

 First, travel insurance is emergency coverage.
 It’s there if you get in trouble and need assistance.
 Depending on your policy, it provides support (and reimbursement) if you break a bone while hiking, if you lose your luggage, if you get robbed, or if you need to return home due to a death in your immediate family.
 In short, it’s a financial safety net for emergencies abroad.

 However, it is not a substitute for health insurance in your home country.
-(It’s also not a license to be foolish either, because injuries while stupid or drunk aren’t cover either.)
+(It’s also not a license to be foolish either, because injuries while stupid or drunk aren’t covered either.)

 It’s your emergency lifeline should something bad happen unexpectedly during your travels.